Kyoto emissions targets: Joint fulfillment, 'burden sharing' and base years

 For emissions of the main GHGs covered by the Kyoto Protocol – carbon dioxide (CO2), methane (CH4) and nitrous oxide (N2O) - all Member States take 1990 as their base year except Bulgaria (1988), Hungary (average of 1985-1987), Slovenia (1986), Poland (1988) and Romania (1989).

-For the second commitment period of the Kyoto Protocol starting on 1 January 2013, the EU intends to fulfil its emissions reduction commitment jointly with the 27 Member States, Croatia and Iceland.
+For the second commitment period of the Kyoto Protocol starting on 1 January 2013, the EU intends to fulfil its emissions reduction commitment jointly with the 28 Member States and Iceland.
 The EU has submitted information on QELRCs for the second commitment period to the UNFCCC Secretariat.